 At Maven, we appreciate that your privacy is extremely important to you.
-With this in mind, we have put in place a number of measures to ensure that any personal details we obtain from you are processed and maintained in accordance with accepted principles of good information handling and also in accordance with the General Data Protection Regulation.
+With this in mind, we have put in place a number of measures to ensure that any personal details we obtain from you are processed and maintained in accordance with accepted principles of good information handling and also in accordance with the UK Data Protection law.

 This statement provides you with details of the type of information we may hold about you, how we obtain and use information and how we protect your privacy.
-This statement is issued by Maven Capital Partners UK LLP, a company registered in England and Wales under number OC339387, whose registered office address is at Fifth Floor, 1-2 Royal Exchange Buildings, London, EC3V 3LF.
+This statement is issued by Maven Capital Partners UK LLP, a company registered in England and Wales under number OC339387, whose registered office address is at 1 New Walk Place, Leicester, LE1 6RU.

 OBTAINING YOUR INFORMATION